 I’ve made it into the Baby Boomers group (1963) so this article, about finding the Best Social Media Platforms is actually pretty accurate when I think of how I interact with the world wide web.

-Knowing the generation group will help to focus on the right social media outlets.
-That will give us more time to focus and improve on other business areas, such as our websites, or improving our content.
+Knowing the generation group will help to focus on theright social media outlets.
+So saving time posting to the right social media sites might give us more time to focus and improve other business areas, such as our websites, orimproving our content.

 ‘Sharing is Caring’

 If you like this article let me know – and let your friends know!